 Current research shows enormous benefits to fasting.
 Captain Obvious talking here, but eating less (or not at all) tends to promote weight loss.
 I get that.
 Insulin and glucose levels plummet with a lack of food in the body.
 Weight loss, in turn, reduces the chances of diabetes, decreases inflammation, and promotes overall good health.
-Duh!
+I get that.

 Fasting means NOT eating for a planned period of time.
 Intermittent Fasting is a cycle or pattern of eating versus not eating.
 There are many variations on this theme, like not eating for so many hours (or days), but all have the same notion.
 NO FOOD.

-Intermittent Fasting seems like a fancy term for deciding not to eat for a few hours.
+Intermittent Fasting or “I.F.” seems like a fancy term for deciding not to eat for a few hours.
 Skipping breakfast or not eating after dinner might help some folks reduce their overall caloric intake.
 This is especially true for mindless eating in front of the TV, or eating meals because “it’s time” (even though you aren’t even hungry).
-I can get behind this concept, but I do chuckle when we make a big deal of it by calling the phenomenon an important scientific phrase.
+I completely endorse the I.F. concept, but I do chuckle when everyone makes a big deal of it by calling the phenomenon an important scientific phrase.
 Instead of calling this intermittent fasting, how about we just say EAT WHEN YOU’RE ACTUALLY HUNGRY.

 Is there a difference between fasting and intermittent fasting?

 Fasting – Not eating for days.
 It seems like a contest on Facebook these days to see who can be closest to Gandhi.
 Is this a competition?
-Why are we bragging about how many days you can go without eating?
-What if you couldn’t tell anyone about your fast – would you still do it?
+Are folks bragging about how many days they can go without eating?
+If you couldn’t tell anyone about your fast – would you still do it?

 Aside from weight loss, why would someone choose to fast?
-I’ve heard about the “sixth gear” or mental clarity that some folks experience during a fast, but I question the authenticity what motivates a person to practice this behavior.
+I’ve heard about the “sixth gear” or mental clarity that people can experience during a fast.
+I’m curious about what motivates a person to practice fasting (beyond weight loss).
 Mind you, I haven’t tried fasting, so I am speaking from total ignorance here, but it sounds horrible.
 I’m sure there is a technical explanation out there about resetting the body’s thermostat and rebooting metabolism (Dr. Fung in The Obesity Code explains this nicely), but is this the REAL reason people fast?
 Is fasting necessary to lose weight?

-If you’re like me, and have suffered from obesity most of your life, you may not even know what a hunger pain feels like.
+If you’re like me and have suffered from obesity most of your life, you may not even know what hunger pain feels like.
 I had numbed that feeling with a constant drip of carbohydrates for decades.
 Call me crazy, but I don’t want to feel hunger pangs; That’s why I eat a DIRTY, LAZY, KETO diet.
 I want to feel happy, not “HANGRY.”
-Fasting doesn’t make sense to me.
-I like food!
-I love to eat!
+Fasting does not appeal to me.
+I like food and I love to eat!

-When you see me on the ski slopes, with my pockets stuffed with snacks (yes, I did have a Ziplock of bacon in my pants), know that eating often CAN help you lose weight.
+When you see me on the ski slopes, with my pockets stuffed with snacks (yes, I did have a Ziplock full of bacon inside my jacket), know that eating often CAN help you lose weight.
 You don’t need to starve yourself to be successful.
 I give you total permission to NOT fast.
 I was able to lose over half of my body weight without engaging in fasting!
-In fact, I think the key to my success of weight loss and maintenance has been eating frequently.
+In fact, I think the key to my success in weight loss and maintenance has been eating frequently.
 That’s the opposite of fasting!